empiricompany/openmage_exitpopup/README.md

 - Enable/disabled the module  [enabled]
 - CMS Static Block: select a cms static block to show in
-- Cookie Lifetime: The lifetime of the cookie in seconds.
+- Cookie Lifetime [180]: The lifetime of the cookie in seconds.
 If content contains a form, on submit cookie lifetime is equal to session and popup don't show again
-- Open Mode [disabled]
+- Open Mode [Exit Intent (desktop) + Delay (mobile)]
     - Delay
     - Exit Intent
     - Exit Intent on Desktop and Delay on Mobile
--  Open Delay: The delay in seconds before the popup is displayed.
+-  Open Delay [5]: The delay in seconds before the popup is displayed.